 There are things you can't change - at least not right away.
 Don't waste your energy getting angry about it, but accept the fact.
 Check it off in your mind and you will see how a lot of stress is suddenly released.

 But what is important is not only Acceptance towards the situation, but also towards you.
 No one is perfect and we all have our little flaws.
 Value yourself and your abilities and try to trace the causes of any flaws.
-This will help you to accept them and maybe even work on them if necessary.
+This will help you to accept and maybe even work on it, if necessary.

 A healthy optimism never hurt anyone, quite the opposite.
 Being able to see something good in the bad is a quality that helps you keep stress at bay.
 So don't focus on the negative things and get lost in pessimism.
 Interrupt negative thought patterns by becoming aware of what you can currently be grateful for.